HendEmad/Data-Professional-track---Udacity/Data professional track/Explore Old car price data/README.md

-This projects aims to practice data analysis process only.
-It includes:
+It aims to practice data analysis process only and includes:
 - Data Wrangling
 - Data Standardization